Ecosystem services and human health

 Introduction and ‘State-of-the-art’

 Concerns about the links between health and the natural environment are of increasing scientific and public interest, and the connections between biodiversity (its conservation, loss and sustainable use) and human health receive significant political attention.
 The agenda is chiefly driven by intergovernmental, non-governmental and academic groups, and there remain significant gaps in policy at local, national and regional levels.
-In the European Union, whilst the connections between health and biodiversity have frequently been recognised in policy discussions and have been highlighted in recent research calls, it is not yet specifically addressed in the EU biodiversity strategy (though arguably it is implicitly considered under targets and actions relating to securing and enhancing ecosystem services) (see EC, 2011).
-The issue is likely to become more prominent in the coming years, following on from decisions at the 12th Conference of the Parties to the Convention on Biological Diversity (CBD COP 12) in October 2014, which (building on earlier COP decisions in 2010 and 2008) encouraged Parties to “consider biodiversity and health linkages in the preparation of national biodiversity strategies and action plans, development plans and national health strategies” (UNEP, 2014).
+In the European Union, whilst the connections between health and biodiversity have frequently been recognised in policy discussions and have been highlighted in recent research calls (see, for example, ten Brink et al., 2016), it is not yet specifically addressed in the EU biodiversity strategy (though arguably it is implicitly considered under targets and actions relating to securing and enhancing ecosystem services) (see EC, 2011).
+The issue is likely to become more prominent in the coming years, following on from decisions at the 12th Conference of the Parties to the Convention on Biological Diversity (CBD COP 12) in October 2014, which encouraged Parties to “consider biodiversity and health linkages in the preparation of national biodiversity strategies and action plans, development plans and national health strategies” (UNEP, 2014).
 This and other recommendations on health were endorsed at the COP by the EU and several of its Member States, and have begun to inform research priorities in environmental sciences.

 Why consider health?

-It is perhaps also reasonable to ask why assessments of ES and NC should consider health separately from other aspects of well-being.
+It is reasonable to ask why assessments of ES and NC should consider health separately from other aspects of well-being.
 Apart from the many recognised connections between ecosystems and health, one reason is that health is a major element of self-reported assessments of personal (subjective) and population (objective) measures of well-being, with health status also affecting personal perceptions of other aspects of well-being (including quality of life, livelihood security and freedom of action).
 Health issues are also a major public concern, frequently motivating public action and protest, and often representing a significant portion of household budgets.
-Health and health care delivery are also some of the most significant areas of national, regional and local government activity and expenditure, with national primary and secondary care services typically commanding on average 9% of GDP in EU states, and are a major focus of cost-cutting measures in several countries as part of efforts to address budget deficits (OECD, 2012).
-Health is also recognised as a key component and indicator of sustainable development (McMichael 2009), and an important aspect of the emerging post-2015 sustainable development agenda (Kickbusch and Brindley, 2013; see also Langlois et al., 2012).
+Health and health care delivery are also some of the most significant areas of national, regional and local government activity and expenditure, with national primary and secondary care services typically commanding on average 9% of GDP in EU states (OECD, 2012).
+Health is also recognised as a key component and indicator of sustainable development (McMichael 2009), and an important aspect of the post-2015 sustainable development agenda (Gostin and Friedman, 2015; Kickbusch and Brindley, 2013; see also Langlois et al., 2012).

 Current scientific and policy issues

 Despite these uncertainties, sustainable ecosystem management is increasingly promoted as a means of increasing health resilience (i.e. ability of people or health systems to adapt to or recover from health challenges) and reducing health risk.
 At the same time, there is evidence that certain vulnerable groups, including vulnerable stakeholders whose health is most at risk from loss of ecosystem services, may also be at risk from negative distributive impacts of BD conservation policies, such as strict regimes for protected area management (Bagnoli et al., 2008).
-Related to this, it is important to note that there can be a marked difference between the health and environment sectors (including BD and ecosystem sciences) in terms of the weight and type of evidence required to mandate an intervention or to take precautionary action (e.g. health practice is often predicated on strict epidemiological approaches including Randomised Controlled Trials, whilst sustainable ecosystem management (SEM) may be based on more indirect risk assessment; a useful summary of health research methods relevant to BD / ES is provided in IPBES, 2014 p.26).
+Related to this, it is important to note that there can be a marked difference between the health and environment sectors (including BD and ecosystem sciences) in terms of the type and strength of evidence required to mandate an intervention or to take precautionary action (e.g. health practice is often predicated on strict epidemiological approaches including Randomised Controlled Trials, whilst sustainable ecosystem management (SEM) may be based on more indirect risk assessment; a useful summary of health research methods relevant to BD / ES is provided in IPBES, 2014 p.26).
 This presents a challenge to development of a robust evidence base for linking health and BD / ES across sectors, and a barrier to the development of conceptual frameworks to facilitate mainstreaming the concepts of ES and NC in the health sector.
 The challenge for operationalisation of ES / NC is to understand the different institutional perspectives and barriers to mainstreaming ES and NC in health policies, as well as the role which SEM and conservation may have on health outcomes.
-Increasingly, ecosystems are viewed as “settings” in which health is determined (e.g. Horwitz and Finlayson, 2011), in line with the Ottawa Charter on Health Promotion (WHO, 1986).
-There is also growing health sector interest in issues of BD conservation and ecosystem sustainability.
 Considering its public and political importance, health represents an important opportunity to develop alternative valuation methods, focusing on non-monetary measurement of disease burden and health outcomes.

 - Human health may be seen as a cross-cutting theme for ES / NC–related policy and planning, as it links with several social and economic aspects of BD and ES and to other societal challenges (e.g. climate change, competitiveness).
 Where is there most benefit in addressing health separately from broader perspectives of well-being?
 How might this affect valuation methods?
 Can health statistics be used directly in non-monetary valuation?
 What opportunities and challenges does it present for use of multi-criteria decision analysis, ES mapping and indicator development?